Login | Register | Subscribe to the GG RSS Feed

 • Play fair: Don't hop on a courtesy cart unless you need to, line up before your seat is called or talk on your cell phone when the plane is taxiing.
 Everyone's nerves are jangled and a little good will goes a long way.

-• Practice patience: Expect delays, long line ups and cranky people and remember that no one wants to spend Christmas stuck in the airport.
+• Practice patience: Expect delays, long line ups and cranky people and remember that no one wants to spend Thanksgiving stuck in the airport.
 The airlines want you to arrive safely, even though it may not always feel like it, so do your best to help them help you.

-Rate This Post
+Rate This post

 Post new comment